neoforged/Documentation/docs/misc/debugprofiler.md

 # Debug Profiler

 Minecraft provides a Debug Profiler that provides system data, current game settings, JVM data, level data, and sided tick information to find time consuming code.
-Considering things like `TickEvent`s and ticking `BlockEntities`, this can be very useful for modders and server owners that want to find a lag source.
+Considering things like `TickEvent`s and ticking `BlockEntity`s, this can be very useful for modders and server owners that want to find a lag source.

 ## Using the Debug Profiler